balramkhichar/opin-app/src/components/Form/README.md

   onTogglePassword={() => setShowPassword(!showPassword)}
   validators={{
     onChange: ({ value }) => {
-      if (!value) return 'Password is required';
+      if (!value) return "Password is required";
       if (value.length < 6) {
-        return 'Password must be at least 6 characters';
+        return "Password must be at least 6 characters";
       }
       return undefined;
     },